nuspell/misc-nuspell/packaging/snap/README.md

 ## Initialization

-To start for the first time, run:
+To start for the first time, run in the top-level directory:

     sudo snap install snapcraft --classic